e2nIEE/pandapower/doc/elements/gen/gen.rst

    :delim: ;
    :widths: 10, 10, 25, 40

-*necessary for executing a loadflow calculation.
+\*necessary for executing a power flow calculation.

 .. note::
     Active power should normally be negative to model a voltage controlled generator, since all power values are given in the load reference system.
 A generator with positive active power represents a voltage controlled machine.